nikitakitsune/to-do/README.md

-tl;dr
+# React to do app with drag &amp; drop boards

-React to do app with drag &amp; drop boards
+my little test of D&D technology